-- With 'ABAC Rules' and 'Access' selected in the filter boxes, click the New icon.
+- 1. In the right pane, click the Policy Versions tab. - 2.
+With ABAC Rules and Access selected in the filter boxes, click the New icon.
 The XACML Rule window is displayed.
-It allows you to define a rule for the current policy. - 2.
-In the Label box, enter Access to index.html. - 3.
-Optionally, enter a longer Description of the rule. - 4.
+It allows you to define a rule for the current policy. - 3.
+In the Label box, enter Access to index.html. - 4.
+Optionally, enter a longer Description of the rule. - 5.
 Click the Edit button.
 The XACML Expression window is displayed.